Viral Testing

 IgM IgG Interpretation

-Low High Chronic low-level active infection in the tissues.
+Constantly High Chronic low-level active infection, perhaps located in the body tissues.

 This fourth rule is a controversial though, as some researchers believe the high IgG antibody levels in ME/CFS are of no significance, and do not believe ME/CFS is caused by ongoing infection.
-However in the case of enterovirus ME/CFS, there is considerable evidence for chronic active low-level infection in the tissues, which are the likely cause of these chronically high IgG.
+However in the case of enterovirus ME/CFS, there is considerable evidence for a persistent active infection in the tissues, which is the likely cause of these chronically high IgG levels.

-The specific antibody tests used by ME/CFS doctors are the following:
+The specific antibody tests used by ME/CFS doctors:

 Coxsackievirus B and echovirus: Dr John Chia at the Enterovirus Foundation states titers of 1:160 to 1:320 or higher in the ARUP Lab antibody neutralization tests are indicators of current enterovirus infection.
 In these ARUP neutralization tests, IgM and IgG antibodies are pooled together to get sum total result, so there are no individual IgM and IgG results.
 More info in the enterovirus section.